-- Prof. Satoshi Matsuoka – Professor, High Performance Computing Systems Group, Global Scientific Information and Computing Center (GSIC) & Department of Mathematical and Computing Sciences, Tokyo Institute of Technology, Japan.
+- Prof. Satoshi Matsuoka -Director of the RIKEN Centre for Computational Science -the largest supercomputing centre in Japan.
+Professor, High Performance Computing Systems Group, Global Scientific Information and Computing Center (GSIC) & Department of Mathematical and Computing Sciences, Tokyo Institute of Technology, Japan.
 Leader of the TSUBAME series of supercomputers, recently #1 in the world for power efficiency for both the Green 500 and Green Graph 500 lists.
 A fellow of the ACM and European ISC, has won the ACM Gordon Bell Prize in 2011, and the 2014 IEEE-CS Sidney Fernbach Memorial Award (MW17).

-Dr. Mohamad S El-Zein – John Deere Fellow, Advanced Materials and Mechanics.
-Mohamad is the Manager of Advanced Materials and Mechanics at John Deere & Company, Moline, Illinois, USA
+Dr. Mohamad S El-Zein – John Deere Fellow, Materials.
+Manager, Advanced Materials and Mechanics at John Deere & Company, Moline, Illinois, USA (MW18)

 full list here